SlightHeadache/choctopus44/README.md

 ## Known issues

   ### Main issues

-  * Slide switch requires hand wiring (see notes)
+  * Slide switch requires hand wiring.
+See [Slide Switch Handwiring Guide](documents/slide_switch_handwiring_guide.md) for documentation.
-  * Switch plate might not accommodate SMD encoders optimally, requires clipping the side legs of the encoder (untested)
+  * Switch plate does not accommodate SMD encoders properly.
+The side legs interfere with the encoder cut our, and it is required to clip or bend them (untested).
-  * MCU alignment is in a poor angle
+  * MCU alignment is in a poor angle, see [USB Connector Collision Diagram](images/choctopus44_usb_plug_collision.png).

   ### Lesser issues

+  * Choc hotswap is a little dodgy compared to MX hot swap
+  * Some case screws are very easy to over tighten thanks to the structure of the case.
+This might be rectifiable with different kind of plate cut outs or leaving clearance for spacers or washers.
   * Potentially flaky Bluetooth behaviour?
     * Could be a Samsung A51 specific issue?
 Seems to be less frequent now.
       * Could be caused by malfunctioning Nice!Nano, the unit has had a hard life